MicrosoftDocs/semantic-kernel-docs/semantic-kernel/overview/index.md

 With version 1.0+ support across C#, Python, and Java, you’ll be supported for years to come without breaking changes.
 As AIs begin to support additional modalities like voice and video, Semantic Kernel will be able to easily support these new modalities as simple extensions to the existing chat-based APIs.

-## Automating business processes with AI
+## Automating business processes with AI agents

-To fully automate business processes, Semantic Kernel combines [prompts](../concepts/prompts.md) with [existing APIs](../concepts/plugins.md) to get work done.
-By describing your existing code to AI models, they’ll invoke and address your needs whatever that may be.
-When an LLM asks for a function to be invoked, Semantic Kernel does the heavy lifting of translating the model's request into a function call and passes the results back to the LLM.
+To fully automate business processes, Semantic Kernel combines [prompts](../concepts/prompts.md) with [existing APIs](../concepts/plugins.md) to allow agents to get real work done.
+By describing your existing code to AI agents, they’ll be able to invoke and address your needs (whatever they may be).
+When an agent asks for a function to be invoked, Semantic Kernel does the heavy lifting of translating the model's request into a function call and passes the results back to the agent so it can decide what to do next.

 :::row:::
    :::column span="3":::